“But if ye have bitter envying and strife in your hearts, glory not…” James 3:14a (KJV)

 As people of God not only should we prohibit and push away from this poison of envy but also pray to God for His provision and power to protect us from this poison.
 Here is what the Psalmist prayed about the ruling and seductive influences of the internal poisons of envy, pride and covetousness.
 He called them presumptuous sins.

 “Keep back thy servant also from presumptuous sins; let them not have dominion over me: then shall I be upright, and I shall be innocent from the great transgression.”
-Psalms 19:13 (KJV, emphasis mine)
+Psalms 19:13 (KJV, emphasis added)

 Let’s do some personal inventory.
 Are you aware if the poison of envy is in your life?